GROUPS APPLAUD LIPA, GOVERNOR CUOMO FOR HISTORIC ACTION ADVANCING NATION'S LARGEST OFFSHORE WIND PROJECT

 Currently over 14,000 homes and businesses on Long Island derive all or part of their electricity from the sun.
 The cost of solar panels has been dropping steadily over time, and between rebates offered by PSEG-Long Island and federal and state tax credits, in most cases solar energy systems are paid off in 5-10 years.
 Once paid off, aside from a modest fee connecting you to the grid, the electricity your panels generate is free.

 And now you can own a solar electric system without putting down cash!
 NY State's new reduced-interest rate loans for solar energy systems are repaid through an installment charge on your utility bill.
 Your monthly electric savings pay off the loan and you get all the benefits of making your own power!
 Click here to learn more, then find a solar contractor to get started.

 If you're interested in getting solar for your home, business, municipality or school, reLI offers a "Find-a-Contractor" search to connect you with solar installers on Long Island.

-On May 20, 2014, the East Hampton Town Board unanimously adopted a resolution to meet 100% of community-wide electricity needs with renewable energy sources by 2020.
-Furthermore, the Town aims to meet 100% of community-wide energy consumption in all sectors (electricity, heating, and transportation) with renewable energy sources by 2030.Read more
+On May 20, 2014, the East Hampton Town Board unanimously adopted a resolution to meet 100% of annual community-wide electricity usage with renewable energy sources by 2020.
+Furthermore, the Town aims to meet 100% of annual community-wide energy consumption in all sectors (electricity, heating, and transportation) with renewable energy sources by 2030.Read more

 Long Island is at a critical juncture in determining its energy future.
 The Long Island Clean Electricity Vision began at a Long Island Energy Roundtable meeting, a gathering of environmental professionals, with a simple but bold question which challenges conventional thinking: